If you are looking to transfer money to Nigeria from Canada, a few things are top of the mind for you as the sender

 Xoom is an online money transfer service owned by PayPal.
 They provide money transfers to 131 countries.
 In addition to sending money, you can also use Xoom to pay bills and reload phones.

-Xoom Money Transfer Fees: The fees you pay includes a fixed transfer fee that varies with your method of payment.
+Xoom Money Transfer Fees: The fees you pay include a fixed transfer fee that varies with your method of payment.
 They also make money from currency exchange rates.

 As of July 18, 2020, sending $1,000 CAD to Nigeria would cost you: